monoclex/jssat/docs/jssat-ir.md

   Any value in a register can be promoted to the GC.
 This means that the lifetime of the value will be exclusively handled by the garbage collector.
   Copying around a GC promoted value is equivalent to copying a pointer.

+- **Debug information**

+  Any statement and function may be accompanied by debug information, to assist the reader in determining any reasoning behind what the compiler may do.
+Debug information is written preceding the element (function or statement) with triple hyphens `---`s.

 ## Relevance to Javascript